nterreri/thesis/report/appendix.md

 This will provide an executable statement test coverage report.
 The reader is redirected to Chapter 5 for more information about the testing strategy.

-[^fast]:
-It is good to notice at this point the difference in runtime between the decoupled unit tests and the integration tests in this case, running all unit tests for the project takes seconds.

 ## Code Coverage Report